Kallen Stadtfeld: Second season (R2)

 During the Black Knights attempted kidnapping of Empress Tianzi, Kallen is captured by Li Xingke in his Shen Hu, having taken her Guren into battle without replacing its energy filler.
 After the High Eunuchs turn to Schneizel el Britannia for military support, she is turned over to Suzaku along with the Guren.
 She is sent back to a prison in Area 11, and subsequently transferred into a more comfortable solitary cell by Nunnally, who also gives her a dress to wear.
 Suzaku approaches her after Shirley's death, intending to use the Refrain drug to find out if Lelouch has become Zero once again, but cannot bring himself to do it because he refuses to stoop to Lelouch's level.
 In retaliation, she beats him severely during their next meeting when Suzaku tries to apologize.

-During the second battle of Tokyo, Kallen is rescued from captivity and returned to the Guren (complete with a pilot suit brought by Sayoko), which had been radically upgraded by Lloyd Asplund and Cécile Croomy during her imprisonment.
+During the second battle of Tokyo, Kallen is rescued from captivity and returns to the Guren (complete with a pilot suit brought by Sayoko), which had been radically upgraded by Lloyd Asplund and Cécile Croomy during her imprisonment.
 Using the new Guren, she annihilates the Britannian forces.
 Luciano Bradley and the Valkyrie squadron are killed, as are an untold number of support units.
 She then fights Suzaku, easily breaking through his defenses and bringing him to the brink of death.
 In doing so, however, she activates his Geass command, forcing him to survive by firing the F.L.E.I.J.A. bomb.
 She dodges it and the bomb hits the government building, destroying a fair portion of the Tokyo Settlement.

 After Kallen returns to the Black Knights, she learns of C.C.'s memory loss and realizes that Lelouch is alone.
 When Zero's identity is revealed, she tries to defend him.
 The others won't listen, suspecting that Lelouch is controlling her.
 She asks Lelouch what she means to him, expressing a willingness to die with him.
 Seeing no way out, Lelouch mocks the Black Knights for taking so long to realize the truth, then calls Kallen a pawn.
 As Kallen walks away feeling betrayed, he whispers "Kallen, you must live on" within earshot.
 She unsuccessfully tries to get the Black Knights to wait after their first attempt to kill Zero fails thanks to Rolo Lamperouge, and is left standing on the hangar floor when Rolo uses his Geass to escape with Lelouch.
 After Lelouch's escape, Kallen tries to protest how Ohgi and the others have discarded Zero so readily despite all that he has done for them, but they refuse to listen, still angered at the idea that they were merely being used as pawns.
 When Lelouch is crowned Emperor, Kallen and the rest of the Black Knights are visibly stunned.